MrCee/Synology-Homebrew/README.md

 ## Introduction

 Simplify the installation of Homebrew on Synology NAS devices running DSM 7.2 or later with this script.
-Our repository streamlines the process, ensuring comprehensive coverage of available packages for MacOS/Linux on your Synology NAS.
+Our repository streamlines the process, ensuring comprehensive coverage of available packages for macOS/Linux on your Synology NAS.

 ## Why Homebrew on Synology NAS?

 Homebrew, a package manager for macOS and Linux, unlocks a vast ecosystem of modern software and libraries for your Synology NAS.
-Dive into the ritcher features as mentioned below...
+Dive into the richer features as mentioned below...

 ## Key Features

 - **Simplified Setup:** Prepares your Synology NAS for Homebrew installation.
-- **Comprehensive Package Management:** Installs essential components like glibc, gcc, Perl, oh-my-zsh, and more, mirroring the functionality of Homebrew on macOS.
+- **Comprehensive Package Management:** Installs essential components like glibc, gcc, Perl, oh-my-zsh, and more, mirroring the functionality of Homebrew on macOS
 - **Optimized Configuration:** Configures the Synology default ash/sh profile and newly installed zsh, enhancing your setup for efficiency.
 - **Synology Integration:** Resolves conflicts with existing Synology packages, ensuring smooth operation.
 - **Easy Uninstall:** Revert to the original state with the included uninstall script.